 You can get different ranges within metallic, including two tone wraps that take advantage of a colour shift effect, and even glitter metallic finishes that sparkle in the sunlight.

-Metallic wraps tend to cost about £20-£40 per metre and is probably the most popular choice for wrapping.
+Metallic wraps tend to cost about £20-£40 per metre and are probably the most popular choice for individuals looking for a

 Matte offers flat colours with no reflections, providing a counterpoint to the shinier styles.